tsakina/Vendor-Management-System/README.md

 ** Postman or localhost can be used to test the project API's.

-** Run the tests.py file to check the functionality and reliability of the endpoints.
+** Run the tests.py file to check the functionality and reliability of the endpoints:-

+-- ./manage.py test

 Documentation on Vendor Management System API's:-